 Numerical simulation is carried out using the proposed DMD method to analyze the flow field of the pump model, and the degree of the pump cavitation is varied by changing the inlet pressure.
-For engineering applications, a 3% decrease in the centrifugal pump head usually means cavitation [31].
+For engineering applications, a 3% decrease in the centrifugal pump head usually means cavitation [30].
 Define the cavitation number σ to indicate the severity of the occurrence of the cavitation.
 A smaller σ value will indicate a more severity degree of the cavitation.
-The cavitation number is calculated as where $p{\rm in}$ is the pressure at the inlet; $p{\rm v}$ is the saturated vapor pressure of the medium at ambient temperature and $p{\rm v}$ =3,167Pa in this study; ρ is the density of the medium; V_0 is the flow rate of the medium.
+The cavitation number is calculated as where p{in} is the pressure at the inlet; p_v is the saturated vapor pressure of the medium at ambient temperature and $p_v = 3167$ Pa in this study; ρ is the density of the medium; V_0 is the flow rate of the medium.

-$$\sigma = \frac{p{\rm in} - p{\rm v}}{0.5 \rho V{\rm o}^2} \tag{23}$$
+$$\sigma = \frac{p{\rm in} - p_v}{0.5\rho V_0^2},$$ (23)

 In the Fluent software, by adjusting the inlet pressure, different cavitation conditions can be simulated.
 For transient simulations, the flow field snapshots are captured at various time intervals and exported as the Tecplot files.
 These files are then processed by the proposed DMD method using a MATLAB program.
-In this study, an inlet pressure of 9,000 Pa is chosen to achieve the targeted cavitation conditions.
+In this study, an inlet pressure of 9000 Pa is chosen to achieve the targeted cavitation conditions.

 4.1.
-Modal Decomposition Results
+Modal decomposition results

-Based on the analysis in Section 3.4, the transient time step for this study is dt = 2.78×10^{-4} s, with 167 distinct flow snapshots collected over time.
+Based on the analysis in Section 3.4, the transient time step for this study is $dt = 2.78 \cdot 10^{-4}$ s, with 167 distinct flow snapshots collected over time.
 These snapshots are processed using the proposed DMD method, resulting in 166 reduced-order modes.
 The eigenvalues are of great significance in characterizing the stability of the flow field.
-Fig. 4 shows the distribution of the eigenvalues of the flow field, where the real axis indicates the fundamental part of the eigenvalues, and the dashed axis is the imaginary part of the eigenvalues.
+Figure 4 shows the distribution of the eigenvalues of the flow field, where the real axis indicates the fundamental part of the eigenvalues, and the dashed axis is the imaginary part of the eigenvalues.
 It can be seen that the eigenvalues are symmetric along the real axis, which indicates that the eigenvalues are expressed as a conjugate pair whose modulus can be used to represent the stability of the flow field.
-It can also note that most of the points of the eigenvalues are distributed in the unit circle of the dashed line, indicating that the modes of the flow field in the pump are in the periodic or stable conditions.
+It can also be noted that most of the points of the eigenvalues are distributed in the unit circle of the dashed line, indicating that the modes of the flow field in the pump are in periodic or stable conditions.

-Fig.4.
-Distribution of eigenvalues of the flow field Since \tilde{A} is a similar transformation of A, \tilde{A} contains the main eigenvalues of A. Defining g_i as the growth rate and the frequency ω_i , the following relationship can be obtained.
+Fig. 4.
+Distribution of eigenvalues of the flow field

+Since \tilde{A} is a similar transformation of A, \tilde{A} contains the main eigenvalues of A. Defining g_i as the growth rate and the frequency ω_i , the following relationship can be obtained:
-$$g_i = \text{Re}\{\log(\mu_i)\}/\Delta t \tag{24}$$

-$$\omega_i = \operatorname{Im}\{\log(\mu_i)\}/\Delta t \tag{25}$$ where μ_i is the feature value and Δt is the time interval for each snapshot.
+$$g_i = \operatorname{Re}\{\log(\mu_i)\}/\Delta t, \qquad (24)$$ where μ_i is the feature value and Δt is the time interval for each snapshot.

+$$\omega_i = \operatorname{Im}\{\log(\mu_i)\}/\Delta t, \qquad (25)$$

-Figure 5 demonstrates the relationship between the growth rates and frequency distributions of the DMD modes, in which most of the decay rates are non-positive, and almost of them appear in the form of conjugate modes (i.e., the energies are equal and the decay rates are also the same).
-If the modes with higher energy have high decay rate, it is caused by two main reasons.
-The first one is that the modes with higher decay rate lose their energy and decay rapidly.
+Figure 5 demonstrates the relationship between the growth rates and frequency distributions of the DMD modes, in which most of the decay rates are non-positive, and almost all of them appear in the form of conjugate modes (i.e., the energies are equal and the decay rates are also the same).
+If the modes with higher energy have a high decay rate, it is caused by two main reasons.
+The first one is that the modes with higher decay rates lose their energy and decay rapidly.
 The oscillations of these modes may be more pronounced at the initial moment but disappear quickly.

-Fig.5.
+Fig. 5.
 Growth rate and frequency distribution of modes